aschampion/heraclitus/notes.md

   - ~~interface controllers are InterfaceController<I: Interface>, so that Model::interface_controller<I>(&self, store: Store) -> InterfaceController<I>~~ interface controllers have different Traits, doesn't solve interface_controller problem
     - Could also have iface controller enum (w/ variants like Producer(Box<ProducerController>)), so Model<IfaceEnum, IfaceControllerEnum>::interface_controller(&self, store: Store, iface: IfaceEnum) -> Option<IfaceControllerEnum>
       - Can simplify IfaceControllerEnum with macros
+  - [x] To get rid of unsafe transmute in interface controllers:
+    - Make interface_controller<T>'s generic specific to the controllers it can produce
+      - For (a nonsensical) example, <T: PartitioniningInterfaceController + ProducerInterfaceController>
+        - Need to check if this works when a trait is a subtrait, e.g., SpatialPartitioningControler : PartitioningController

 Solution Sketches